dyofficial/url-saver-extension/README.md

 # url-saver-extension

-## A Javascript extension for chrome for saving tabs, urls, and notes
+## A Google Chrome extension built with plain javascript for saving tabs, urls, and notes